Gluten Free Spumoni Cookies

 • Fold in chocolate chips, chopped pistachios and chopped dried cherries.
 Mix with spoon until distributed throughout.

-• Refrigerate dough for 1-2 hours until well chilled.
+• Scoop dough into balls and place on parchment lined cookie sheet.
+Refrigerate dough for 1-2 hours until well chilled.

-• Place on cookie sheet and bake for 11 minutes.
-Remove cookies from oven and let cool, on cookie sheet, for 2 minutes.
+• Remove cookies from oven and let cool, on cookie sheet, for 10 minutes.
 Remove to rack to cool completely.

 Tried this recipe?Let us know how it was!